Coarse Alexander duality for pairs and applications: Introduction

 By analogy with the embeddings $\Theta_k^{n-1} \rightarrow S^n$, we consider coarse embeddings into a coarse $PD(n+1)$ space of a union of $k$ half-spaces $\R^{n}_{\geq 0}$ glued together along their boundaries to form a space $W_k$.
 For $n=2$, these spaces arise naturally in Cayley $2$--complexes for Baumslag--Solitar groups and certain other amalgams of surface groups; see \cite{kapovichkleiner05, hruskastarktran} and Section~\ref{sec:comm}.
 The coarse Alexander duality theorem immediately implies that a coarse embedding of $W_k$ into a coarse $PD(n+1)$ space $X$ coarsely separates it into $k$ deep components corresponding to the set of relative ends $\cE\bigl(X, f(W_k)\bigr)$.

 We use $1$--dimensional relative deep homology groups and the long exact sequence of a pair to define when two deep components of $\cE\bigl(X, f(W_k)\bigr)$ are adjacent.
 More specifically, a pair of deep components is \emph{adjacent} if the image of the connecting homomorphism $\partial\colon \check{H}_1^D\bigl((fW_{k-1}^i)^c, fW_k^c \big) \rightarrow \check{H}_0^D(fW_k^c)$ for some $i$ is supported on the pair of components, where $W_{k-1}^i \subset W_k$ is obtained by removing the $i^{th}$ halfspace from $W_k$.
-These notions define an adjacency graph $\Gamma$, with vertices corresponding to deep components, and an edge if two components are adjacent.
+These notions define an adjacency graph $\Gamma_k$, with vertices corresponding to deep components, and an edge if two components are adjacent.

-The coarse Jordan cycle, a $1$--dimensional deep homology class, is then used to describe the adjacency relations and the structure of the graph $\Gamma$.
+The coarse Jordan cycle, a $1$--dimensional deep homology class, is then used to describe the adjacency relations and the structure of the graph $\Gamma_k$.
 Let $W_0 \subset W_k$ denote the image of the boundaries of the halfspaces in $W_k$ after gluing.
 Coarse Alexander duality implies that the $1$--dimensional homology $\check{H}_1^D(fW_0^c)$ is infinite cyclic.
 We call a generator of this homology group a \emph{Jordan cycle}.
-We then use homological arguments to give a detailed proof of the following theorem, which was previously claimed by Kapovich--Kleiner \cite[Lem.~7.11]{kapovichkleiner05}.
+Using relative homology, we recover a proof of the following result that extends a theorem of Kapovich--Kleiner \cite[Lem.~7.11]{kapovichkleiner05}.